StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

     ```
 2. You can also add optional configuration:
+   - **min_collection_interval** - The frequency with which events data is retrieved from Dynatrace.
+Note that the health check should have a shorter collection interval than the topology check.
+Default `60` seconds.
    - **verify** - To verify the certificate for https.
    - **cert** - The path to certificate file for https verification.
    - **keyfile** - The path to public key of certificate for https verification.